 Grow, harvest, test, grind, decarboxylate, test again, extract… What’s next?
-Depending on your extraction method of choice, it is very likely that the next step in creating your hemp or cannabis concentrate will involve winterizing wax and filtering your mixture to begin the distillation process.
+Depending on your extraction method of choice, it is very likely that the next step in creating your hemp concentrate will involve winterizing wax and filtering your mixture to begin the distillation process.
 Because the crude oil that is created with methods like supercritical CO2 extraction will often contain waxes and lipids, it becomes important to remove them to create a quality final product for the consumer.
 So, let’s take a look at this important process and why supercritical CO2 extraction benefits from it.

 What is Winterization?

 Winterization is the process of removing fats and waxes from the hemp extract.
 The process involves dissolving the CBD oil coming out of the CO2 extractor in food grade ethanol and subsequently chilling the ethanol oil mixture down to -20 degrees Celsius.
 The fats and waxes are less soluble at those temperatures and they will precipitate while the cannabinoids remain in solution.
 The fats and waxes are then filtered before solvent removal.

 Why Winterize and Filter Your Oil?